This Year, Don’t Let Another Easter Bunny Suffer

 Rabbits need their space and cannot be left in a cage all day like some other rodents.
-They need a minimum of 3 hours a day to run around and explore outside of their hutch, if not more since rabbits are born to run.
+They need a minimum of 3 hours a day, if not more, to run around and explore outside of their hutch.
+Remember, rabbits are born to run.
 Rabbits can be litter trained and with the right amount of rabbit-proofing and supervision, be allowed to roam free around a secure household.

 Rabbit Myth #2: Rabbits thrive on their own.

 Rabbits are actually very social creatures and do better in pairs.
 However, it’s often quite difficult to tell the gender of a baby rabbit.
 Pairing two male rabbits (bucks) together can be disastrous as the two bucks may fight each other, especially if they aren’t neutered.
 Rabbits also require a lot of interaction with their humans

 Rabbit Myth #3: Rabbits don’t need veterinary care.

 Rabbits require specialized vets who have trained in lapine health.
 Most exotic pet vets will be able to treat your rabbit, so talking with your vet before purchasing a bunny is recommended.
 Rabbits should be fixed to prevent reproduction, sexual aggression and marking in males, as well as reproductive cancers in females.
 Fixed rabbits are much calmer than their unaltered counterparts and are much easier to train.
 Vet care can run you a pretty penny over the years, so it is imperative you are able to put funds towards their health and wellbeing.